sarutlaa/Weather-Data-Analysis/README.md

 * total_precipitation: Total accumulated precipitation for the year (in centimeters)
 * unique_station_year: Ensures that there are no duplicate entries for a combination of station_id and year.
 This constraint ensures that there are no duplicate entries for a combination of station_id and year, preventing redundancy and ensuring data integrity in the context of the weather data.

 The aggrgations( Average maximum temperature , Average minimum temperature , Total accumulated precipitation  for each year and for every station) have been performed and then ingested into weather_statistics table in the Data_Analysis.ipynb file.
 In total 4791 records have been processed and stored.
 Records with missing values have been ignored.
+The logging information is as shown below.

 <img width="724" alt="data_ingestion2" src="https://github.com/sarutlaa/Weather-Data-Analysis/assets/141533429/99d362f8-aa67-4493-878e-0d0332a2a365">